sedol1339/files/abstracts.md

 Erhan, D., Manzagol, P.-A., Bengio, Y., Bengio, S., & Vincent, P. (2009).
 The Difficulty of Training Deep Architectures and the Effect of Unsupervised Pre-Training.
 Artificial Intelligence and Statistics.
 PMLR.
 Retrieved from https://proceedings.mlr.press/v5/erhan09a.html

+    - Our experiments the positive effect of unsupervised pre-training and its role as a regularizer

 Larochelle, H., Bengio, Y., Louradour, J., & Lamblin, P. (2009).
 Exploring Strategies for Training Deep Neural Networks.
 Journal of Machine Learning Research, 1, 140.
 Retrieved from https://jmlr.org/papers/volume10/larochelle09a/larochelle09a.pdf

+    - We confirmthat the greedy layer-wise unsupervised training strategy helps the optimization by
+    - 1) Initializing weights in a region near a good local minimum
+    - 2) Implicitly acts as a sort of regularization for high-level abstractions
+    - We present a series of experiments demonstrating, for example, where the addition of more depth helps
+    - We empirically explore simple variants of training algorithms
+    - Highle resembles the paper "Greedy layer-wise training of deep networks"

 ## 2010